kyunwang/real-time-web-project/readme.md

 - Using socket events to check

 I have decided to use `Offline.js` as it makes the integration simpler, easier and quicker.

+# Events
+These are the socket events for the prototype.
+- **addTrack**: Adds a track to a room (currently only to the 'Public room')
+- **removeTrack**: Removes a track from a room (Needs to be the owner of the room)
+- **joinRoom**: A user automatically joins a room when, well when he/she enters one
+- **playListTrack**: Plays a track in a room and sends it to all the clients in the same room

 # Tools